h22k/analyzify/README.md

 - Separated SQL queries into a separate file to improve maintainability and readability.
 Embedded SQL queries in Go via go:embed.
 [See the query file](./internal/db/clickhouse/sql/queries.go).
 - Used a bit tricky way to implement EntGo with Clickhouse, because EntGo does not support Clickhouse natively.
-We had to use a custom driver and some workarounds to make it work.
-[See the driver implementation](./internal/db/clickhouse/clickhouse.go#L40).
+We had to use a custom connection object and some workarounds to make it work.
+[See the connection implementation](./internal/db/clickhouse/clickhouse.go#L39).